present mirth hath present laughter

 Tradition has it that Twelfth Night was written for court, and the first recorded performance of the play was at Middle Temple.
 We thought it would be nice to have somewhere relatively flash for our main Wellington performance and the idea of Parliament came up.
 My godmother has been Jonathan Hunt's secretary for many years now and I put in a call to her at the Speaker's office to see if there might be any space in Parliament we could use to perform in.
 "The old Legislative Council Chambers would be perfect," she said, "but you'd need an MP to sponsor your being there - to host the event, as such."
 In the background Jonathan asked, "What play are they doing?" and when she said, "Twelfth Night" he said, "Or What You Will?
 I'll host it!"

 Casting the play was a very easy task.
 There was no question that Erica would play Viola, Eve would play Olivia or that James would play Sir Andrew Aguecheek.
 I could see both John and Mark in the roles of Malvolio and Sir Toby.
 Mark, who knew the play, immediately wanted Malvolio and John was happy to accept whatever he was given if it meant not having to read the play beforehand to decide on a part.
 When he was told Sir Toby Belch spent the whole play drinking and playing practical jokes, he was happy - until he rented the Trevor Nunn film and realized Mark had a potentially better part than he did!
 Tina would play Feste - a part she probably wasn't thrilled with but one that gave her ample opportunity to show off her singing voice.
 And after Crave, which she'd invested a lot in emotionally, she was pleased to be doing something a little less serious.
 Alex, I had decided, would play both Orsino and Fabian.
-I didn't know how but when I looked at it on paper, it Erica Lowe and Alex Greig, photo (c) The Bacchanals seemed like the two parts would be an easy double.
+I didn't know how but when I looked at it on paper, it seemed like the two parts would be an easy double.
 It wasn't until we had the first readthrough that I realized that Fabian's first entrance is a mere seven words after Orsino leaves the stage in II.iv - and that was the most leisurely costume change Alex would have in the show.
 More of that anon!
 Adam would play Antonio, which left me as Sebastian.
 I knew with the tour that, to economize as much as possible, I'd need to be in the show, and Sebastian - a generally overlooked and thankless role - had little stage time and wouldn't tax me.
 Plus, I looked about as similar to Erica as we were likely to get.
 The new Bacchanal this time around was Julia Harrison.
 When Julia had auditioned for me for the play I leave off my directing CV (the one which comes in between Hamlet and Crave) I had recognized her from a performance piece a few years back at the Sheila Winn festival - she'd done a chunk of Constance from King John that I'd remembered clearly, for some strange reason.
 She had since been to the UK and Europe and done an internship at the Globe, but had come back to NZ fed up with theatre and this was her final stab at it - to try and discover once and for all if she wanted to continue doing it, or thought it was a load of self-indulgent shite.
 I loved working with her on the Show That Shall Not Be Named because she was already suffering the same disillusionment with theatre as me and knew that you could work on plays where things were fun, simple, straightforward and painless (ironically they weren't on that show, though).
 I knew her attitude would be a great asset to The Bacchanals - plus she'd be about as far away from the boring, matronly Marias we're all used to as it would be possible to get.

 Rehearsals were a mixture of joy and frustration.
 Regardless of the outcome of the emergency meeting, it now appeared that there were a few people who had strongly felt that if we weren't going down South there was no point in proceeding with the play - but I guess at the time they felt they should respect the majority decision rather than say what they really felt.
 Also, the toil of yet again rehearsing a show with no cash up front was frustrating for some, even though they'd have been doing nothing with their time otherwise.
 Furthermore, Erica's win at the Chapman Tripps, which I'd thought would have everyone united in victory - finally we'd been able to break out of merely being mentioned in reviewers' end-of-year round-ups of their favourite shows of the year - instead seemed to produce resentment from people who felt, perhaps justifiably, that they'd worked just as hard on Hamlet as she had and were just as deserving of nominations (what everyone overlooked was that Erica had done a lot of high profile stuff through 2002, much of it more prominent than her work with us - so in a way the judges were giving us a nod in nominating her for Hamlet rather than any of her other shows that year).
 We did a runthrough just before Christmas, with everyone due to leave for their holidays the next day, and it was pretty disheartening.
 The first couple of acts were very good but from the middle of the play onwards things fell apart.
 What was ironic about this was I'd actually achieved what I set out to in places - that, for once, the Viola/Orsino/Olivia/Sebastian scenes were strong and in no danger of being overshadowed by the comic subplot.